Kekcoin-Core/memechain-api/README.md

 cd memechain-api/
 python sync.py
 ```
+Note that this may take some time to complete, the console output will be blank whilst it is processing but debug output is available at /path/to/memechain-api/data/debug.log.

 After initializing the API and having finished the initial sync you will need to ensure that the sync script is running via the blocknotify RPC configuration of Kekcoin.
 In order to do this place the following line as the last line in your Kekcoin RPC configuration file